Virus Spreading in Quantum Networks

 In the classical Waxman graph, both thresholds $\tau_\text{KW}$ and $\tau_\text{MFA}$ can be computed from the degree distribution $p_k$ while the exact value of $\tau_{AM}$ needs to be evaluated numerically via Monte Carlo simulation of the NLDS model (see Supplemental Material).
 The three thresholds for the classical Waxman graph are plotted in Fig.~\ref{FIG:fig1}(c), showing good agreement and convergence to the same value for large $N$.
 Importantly, the thresholds exhibit a scaling behavior $\tau \propto \frac{1}{N}$, which follows naturally from the scaling $\langle k\rangle \propto N$ in the classical backbone network.

-Similarily, the quantum threshholds $\tau_\text{KW}$ and $\tau_\text{MFA}$ can be computed from $p_k$ for the correpsonding quantum Waxman graph.
+Similarly, the quantum thresholds $\tau_\text{KW}$ and $\tau_\text{MFA}$ can be computed from $p_k$ for the corresponding quantum Waxman graph.
 In classical networks, the adjacency matrix $A$ contains only binary entries (0 and 1), but this is no longer true for the quantum network, where the success rate of the photonic link $p_{ij}$ introduces weighted connections.
 To account for this, we define a probability adjacency matrix (pAM) by assigning each edge a weight $p_{ij}$ if nodes $n_i$ and $n_j$ are connected and 0 otherwise.
 The epidemic threshold for the quantum network, denoted $\tau_\text{pAM}$, can then be computed within the NLDS framework, since virus spreading across $h$ hops can still be approximated as $(\beta A)^h$.

 Fig.~\ref{FIG:fig1}(d) presents the results for the quantum Waxman model.
 We first note that the scaling $\tau_\text{KW} \propto \frac{1}{N}$ remains valid, albeit with a larger prefactor, as it reflects only the average connectivity.
 Both $\tau_\text{MFA}$ and $\tau_{pAM}$ deviate from $\tau_\text{KW}$ at small $N$ but converge as $N$ becomes sufficiently large.
 Notably, $\tau_{pAM}$ does not generally scale as $\frac{1}{N}$, indicating the emergence of nontrivial corrections in the quantum network due to probabilistic photon links.
 These effects, however, vanish in the thermodynamic limit $N \to \infty$.